-Former Vice Chancellor Donald F. Parsons Jr. is senior counsel, consulting on various corporate and intellectual property matters.
+Former Vice Chancellor Donald F. Parsons Jr. consults on various corporate and intellectual property matters.
 He served on the Delaware Court of Chancery from 2003 to 2015.

-In his 12-year judicial tenure on the renowned business court, Don issued hundreds of decisions and rulings addressing significant questions concerning corporation law, alternative entities, trademark and intellectual property law, and other complex commercial matters.
+In his 12-year judicial tenure on the renowned business court, Don issued hundreds of decisions and rulings addressing significant questions concerning corporation law; alternative entities; trademarks, trade secrets and other forms of intellectual property; patent licensing; and other complex commercial matters.
 He presided over many high-profile cases in a range of areas, including, Third Point v.
-Ruprecht, a challenge to Sotheby’s adoption of a novel “poison pill” takeover defense during a proxy contest; In re Bear Sterns Companies, Inc., a class action challenge to the then-proposed merger of Bear Stearns and JPMorgan brokered with the assistance of the Federal Reserve and the Department of the Treasury at the inception of the subprime mortgage crisis; In re Cogent, Inc., addressing the validity of rapidly developing transaction structures and “deal protection” provisions in negotiated public company merger agreements; Zucker v.
+Ruprecht, a challenge to Sotheby’s adoption of a novel “poison pill” takeover defense during a proxy contest; In re Bear Sterns Companies, Inc., a class action challenge to the then-proposed merger of Bear Stearns and JPMorgan brokered with the assistance of the Federal Reserve and the Department of the Treasury in March 2008 at the inception of the subprime mortgage crisis; In re Cogent, Inc., addressing the validity of rapidly developing transaction structures and “deal protection” provisions in negotiated public company merger agreements; Zucker v.
 Andreessen, a derivative case challenging the severance benefits paid by Hewlett-Packard to its CEO following his unexpected termination; PharmAthene v.
-Siga, which resulted in an approximately $195 million damages award for breach of a binding agreement to negotiate a pharmaceutical license in good faith; and numerous cases involving the governance of private and publicly traded alternative entities, such as Twin Bridges v.
+Siga, which resulted in an approximately $195 million damages award for breach of a binding agreement to negotiate a pharmaceutical patent license in good faith; and numerous cases involving the governance of private and publicly traded alternative entities, such as Twin Bridges v.
 Draper, Zimmerman v.
 Crothall, In re Encore Energy Partners, and In re K-Sea Transportation Partners.